Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

   - validate that the redeemer only mints a single CIP68 compliant merchant Token

 - *RemoveAccount:*

-  - validate that the redeemer only burns a single CIP68 compliant merchant NFT Token
+  - validate that the redeemer only burns a single CIP68 compliant merchant NFT Token.

-// - *Subscribe:* This redeemer allows spending Subscribe UTxO to subscribe to a service.

-//   - validate that the transaction must execute only after _`subscriptionStart`_
-//   - validate that transaction contains  _`subscriptionFee`_  fee amount equal or more than the amount in service datum.
-//   - validate that transaction contains the correct service owner / _`merchant`_ to withdraw the funds to.
-//   - validate that transaction mints or updates only one token of name SubscriberNFT.
-//   - validate that transaction mints or updates only one token of name MerchantNFT.

 \

 ==== Spend Purpose